grpc/grpc.io/content/docs/what-is-grpc/core-concepts.md

 A gRPC channel provides a connection to a gRPC server on a specified host and port.
 It is used when creating a client stub.
-Clients can specify channel arguments to modify gRPC's default behaviour, such as switching message compression on or off.
+Clients can specify channel arguments to modify gRPC's default behavior, such as switching message compression on or off.
 A channel has state, including `connected` and `idle`.

 How gRPC deals with closing a channel is language dependent.
 Some languages also